pattyde/katepluspat/src/content/posts/honeymoon/003-todays-lesson-lanyard-trustworthy/index.md

 It has been 6 years since Kate last visited Bangkok and it doesn't smell as bad as she remembers.
 However the mental clumps of power lines are worse.
 As is the traffic, but whether that's just due to the protests is hard to say.

 The hotel was very clean and nice.
 Of primary importance the air conditioning killed it, and the desk staff were really lovely and helpful.
-They also supplied a free tuk tuk to grand palace which we took advantage of.
+They also supplied a free tuk tuk to the Grand Palace which we took advantage of.

-Unfortunately on arrival we couldn't get in because Pat (the trollop) was wearing shorts that exposed his knees.
+Unfortunately on arrival we couldn't get into the palace because Pat (the trollop) was wearing shorts that exposed his knees.
 How I could marry someone so salacious?
 There was a sign indicating you could rent pants but there was also a huge queue.
 While we were umm-ing and ahh-ing an "official" with a lanyard approached us and suggested we to come back at 2pm when the crowds will be smaller.
 He put us into a tuk tuk for a 'city tour'.
 We knew it was a scam and we shouldn't do it.
 Then we did it anyways.
 We are dumb, but he had a lanyard!!
 Not just anyone has one of them!

 ![Standing Buddha](./images/large_1_13917927..ding-buddha.jpg)